polly-code/polly-code.github.io/_posts/2024-09-14-quantization_of_neural_networks.md

 ### Floating point 32 (FP32)

-Let me introduce how Floating point number is organized on the example of FP32.
-It contains 32 bits, where 1 bit indicates the sign, 8 bits define **Exponent** and 23 bits define **Fraction**.
+Let me introduce how the Floating point number is organized in the example of FP32.
+It contains 32 bits, where 1 bit indicates the sign, 8 bits define the **Exponent** and 23 bits define the **Fraction**.

 ![fp32](../images/nn_quant/fp32.png)